ljvmiranda921/ljvmiranda921.github.io/README.md

 ## Citations and references

 The site uses [`jekyll-scholar`](https://github.com/inukshuk/jekyll-scholar) with APA style formatting.
-For notebook posts, references are stored in per-post BibTeX files under `_bibliography/notebook/`, and rendered from each post via:
+For notebook posts, references are stored in
+BibTeX files under `_bibliography/notebook/`, and rendered from each post via:

 ```liquid